Noninflammatory blood vessel disorders

 Ischemic stroke may be associated with hereditary and acquired blood clotting disorders.
 These are uncommon.

-Prothrombotic (clotting) disorders – The tendency for some people to develop blood clots in certain parts of the body, such as the deep veins in the leg.
+Clotting and coagulation system disorders – These disorders lead to blood clots in certain parts of the body, such as the deep veins in the leg.

-Migraine-related stroke – Migraine is associated with abnormalities of platelet, coagulation and blood vessel inner lining function.
-Migraine with aura is associated with an increased risk for ischemic and hemorrhagic stroke in women, especially those under age 55.
-Data are insufficient to recommend specific strategies to treat migraine while lowering stroke risk.
-However, because of the association between migraine frequency and stroke risk, guidelines support treatments to reduce migraine frequency.
+Migraine is associated with abnormalities of platelet, coagulation and blood vessel inner lining function.
+Migraine with aura is associated with a greater risk of ischemic and hemorrhagic stroke in women, especially under age 55.
+We need more research to recommend specific ways to treat migraine while lowering stroke risk.
+However, stroke risk and migraine frequency are associated.
+Therefore, guidelines recommend treatments that lower stroke risk and reduce how often migraines happen.
 Quitting smoking is strongly recommended for women with migraine headaches with aura.

 Cerebral venous thrombosis – CVT is a rare cause of stroke.
-In children, it’s related to infections such as sinusitis, tonsillitis or pharyngitis, and requires immediate antibiotics.
+In children, it’s related to infections —sinusitis, tonsillitis or pharyngitis — and requires immediate antibiotics.
 In adults, most cases are related to contraceptives, severe dehydration, malignancy and conditions that cause blood cells to grow abnormally in the bone marrow.
-The underlying disorder must be treated first.
-Many adult cases are related to pregnancy and are treated after the delivery of the child.
-Guidelines recommend screening, testing for prothrombotic conditions and anticoagulation for women with CVT.